-The extent of a dispersed line in the LETGS spectrum is roughly 0.07 Å (9.5 pixels) wide and the spectral extraction region is 25 to 85 pixels wide in the cross-dispersion direction, yielding roughly 25 to 90 background counts beneath the line in a 100 ks exposure.
+LETGS spectrum is approximately 0.07 Å (9.5 pixels) wide and the spectral extraction region is 25 to 85 pixels wide in the cross-dispersion direction, yielding roughly 25 to 90 background counts beneath the line in a 100 ks exposure.
 However, the HRC-S pulse height distribution is sufficiently narrow that a large fraction of pulse-height space can be excluded from the data to further reduce the background, which has a relatively broad pulse-height distribution.